Fork (blockchain): HM Revenue & Customs (HMRC)

 The UK HMRC does not classify cryptocurrency splits as taxation events.
 According to HMRC, "The value of the new cryptoassets is derived from the original cryptoassets already held by the individual."
 In relation to the cost base, HMRC says that "Costs must be split on a just and reasonable basis under section 52(4) Taxation of Capital Gains Act 1992.
 HMRC does not prescribe any particular apportionment method.
 HMRC has the power to enquire into an apportionment method that it believes is not just and reasonable."

 As of September 2021, it is believed that more than 2.3 million people in the UK own a cryptoasset.
-As these assets don't physically exist, HMRC has been forced to issue guidance stating that cryptoassets will follow the residence of the beneficial owner.
-So, if you live in the UK and trade cryptoassets, no matter where these assets are “held”, you will be liable to UK taxes.
+As these assets do not physically exist, HMRC has been forced to issue guidance stating that cryptoassets will follow the residence of the beneficial owner.
+Residents in the UK who trade cryptoassets, no matter where these assets are "held", will be liable to UK taxes.
 However, there is a growing belief that this guidance may well be challenged in the courts.
-This could impact future HMRC tax income from those not domiciled in the UK for tax purposes.
+This could impact future HMRC tax income from those not domiciled in the UK for tax purposes."